-The three-year course has been developed with the cooperation of professional associations and regional authorities.
+Students study climate change and the interactions with forests.
+Students will acquire knowledge on the role soil plays in mitigating climate change, on forest monitoring and inventorying methods and on the methods aimed at reducing the environmental impact of forest use.
+The course has been developed with the cooperation of professional associations and regional authorities.
 It gives students an in-depth knowledge of forestry and environmental management and is characterised by a practical approach allowing young graduates an easier start in the job market.

-Practical activities are carried out in workshops and on-site.
-The training includes time spent in the Alpine and Apennine environment with specific exercises and student mobility programmes (Erasmus, training and internships in Italian and foreign companies).
+Students have the opportunity to carry out practical applied activities in labs and on the field: the course includes residential training periods in Alpine and Apennine environments.
+Students can spend some time abroad thanks to mobility programme (Erasmus, workshops and internships in Italian and international companies).
 In order to obtain their degrees, students have to total 180 university credits (CFU) and pass a final test.
 The test requires students to write and discuss a dissertation resulting from a personal detailed analysis of a specific aspect that is in line with their degree course, under the supervision of a professor.